 But one subject the article missed completely is the significantly higher incidence of Raynaud’s in the female population as an explanation for their complaints over the frosted temperatures they are forced to endure in office buildings during summer months.

 So the Raynaud’s Association wrote a Letter to the Editor and it was just published in the August 10, 2015 issue of the New York Times under the heading “Women, Men and the Office Thermostat“.
-Let’s hope that the exposure will help increase awareness of Raynaud’s and maybe put a little pressure on offices to be aware that medical issues may be a factor.
+Let’s hope that the exposure of our Raynaud’s editorial will help increase awareness and maybe put a little pressure on offices to be aware that medical issues may be a factor.

 With millions of Frosties in America, we have to make our voices heard!